 Step 2: Granting options

-Following the adoption of the Share Option Plan, the company may now grant options to individuals by issuing Option Certificates.
-Each Option Certificate sets out the specific terms of grant for each individual, including the total number of shares to be purchased upon full exercise of the option, the exercise price, the exercise condition (if any), and the date (or dates) on which the option becomes exercisable (i.e. the vesting date (or dates if applicable)).
+Following the adoption of the Share Option Plan, the company may grant options to individuals by issuing Option Certificates.
+Each Option Certificate sets out the specific terms of grant for each individual, including the total number of shares to be purchased upon full exercise of the option, the exercise price, the exercise condition (if any), and the date (or dates) on which the option becomes exercisable (i.e. the vesting date (or dates if applicable)). ย

-To help the option holder to understand how to exercise his option, the company may use a Letter for Grant of Option as a cover letter for issuing the Option Certificate.
+To help the option holder understand how to exercise his option, the company may use a Letter for Grant of Option as a cover letter for issuing the Option Certificate.

 Step 3: Exercising share options

-It is important to note that the Option Certificate also specifies the date until which the option can be exercised.
-After this date, the option will lapse and it can no longer be exercised (i.e. the option holder can no longer purchase shares at the specified exercise price).
+It is important to note that the Option Certificate also specifies the date until the option can be exercised.
+After this date, the option will lapse and can no longer be exercised (i.e. the option holder can no longer purchase shares at the specified exercise price).

 Step 4: Issue of shares upon exercise of option